osdevisnot/sorvor/README.md

 2021/02/23 09:55:58 Warn: Unexpected "<"
 ```

-This error indicates sorvor is not able to parse JSX syntax we just entered.
+This error indicates sorvor is unable to parse JSX syntax we just entered.
 Let's restart sorvor to be able to parse JSX Syntax:

 ```bash
 sorvor --serve --loader:.js=jsx --jsx-factory=h
 ```

-On restart, your browser should already be display Hello World rendered using preact.
+On restart, your browser should display Hello World rendered using preact.

 ## Node.js Usage